Jefferson County Colorado assistance programs.

 Rent help and housing assistance - Families who are faced with housing issues such as an eviction notice, lack of funds for paying a security deposit, or tenant who have a difficult landlord have a number of non-profits and government programs to apply at for help.
 Thousands of individuals receive rental assistance every year.
 Find a listing of Jefferson County rent assistance programs.

 Coalition for the Homeless of Jefferson County is part of the statewide agency.
 Families or individuals facing eviction or that need a place to live may be clients or found eligible for aid.
 Services range from transitional housing to access to government benefits or referrals to loans.
 There is even medical care, prescriptions, and dental services available.
+Other services include Thanksgiving and Christmas meals, as well as toys or clothes for children.
+Students can look into back to school programs and goods, such as notebooks or clothing.
 The goal is to help stabilize the individual's housing and living situation.
 Learn more.

 Adams County holiday programs - Using donations from individuals and businesses, people can apply for free Easter, Thanksgiving, or Christmas assistance.
 While in high demand, churches and non-profits try to offer a gift or food basket.
 Others provide companionship.
 Read more.